 Visit the Snow Village

-The Snow Village houses a number of suites and standard rooms where you can spend the night on a bedframe made of ice (and tucked into an arctic sleeping bag), as well as the Ice Restaurant, Ice Bar, Ice Chapel (a wedding was taking place when we visited!) and even the Ice Cinema.
+The Snow Village houses a number of suites and standard rooms where you can spend the night on a bed frame made of ice, tucked into an arctic sleeping bag.
+There is also the Ice Restaurant, Ice Bar, Ice Chapel (a wedding was taking place when we visited) and even the Ice Cinema.
 Not surprisingly, my kids loved the Ice Slide the best.

 The skis are long, thin and very lightweight and there’s a lot of balance involved.
-Fortunately, however, Timo was a patient teacher and by the end of the lesson we were gliding (and slip sliding) our way along the paths.
-It is a very good work out and also very therapeutic; I can imagine that if I lived in Finland I would happily take up this sport and spend lots of my time navigating the local terrain on two skis.
+Fortunately, however, Timo was a patient teacher and by the end of the lesson we were moving, albeit not terribly gracefully, along the paths.

 If you are interested in trying either snowshoeing or cross-country skiing when you are in Äkäslompolo, then I highly recommend contacting Timo at Sisu Outdoors (he also helped us find a babysitter for the youngest during our cross-country ski lesson!).